sg-dev/sg-website/content/projects/alphorn/_index.md

 ---
 featured_image: balance_unbalanced_list.png
 title: "Signed Relations and Structural Balance in Complex Systems: From Data to Models"
 description: "Structural imbalances induce a dynamics to resolve conflicts.
-This dynamics plays a vital role in evolutionary processes.
-At the same time, if these solutions cannot be reached, this can hamper the functionality of systems.
-Are we able to address this problem from a formal perspective?"
+At the same time, they can also drive a system to have higher polarization which can hamper its functionality.
+We propose methods and models to address this problem from a formal perspective."
 date: 2019-11-01
 weight: 10
 label: Funded by SNF